marcelrienks/PieceOfCake.Web-Services-Data/README.md

 ### ToDo: ###
 * fix save, and delete methods in Member controller when called from views
-* Role should be a required field in Member model
 * Implement roles select/dropdownlist in Member Create View
 * update Members controller (link to Avatar controller)
 * create Unit tests for Members controller (link to Avatar controller)